 Prescribed burn at Deep Creek National Park

-The prescribed burn will start at 11:30am and is likely to be completed by 5:00pm the same day.
+- The prescribed burn will start at 11:15am and is likely to be completed by 2pm on Wednesday 15 November 2023.

-The area to be burnt is 51 hectares of land on the central northern boundary of the park, just off Black Bullock Road about 7km south of Delamere.
+- The area to be burnt is 2.4 hectares within the park, about 8.3km from Delamere.